 This listing includes a wide range of products, from screen readers, to simple text-to-speech utilities, to large literacy suites that include a text-to-speech application.
 Please note that these products are not necessarily endorsed by RtF, but represent the range of available options.

-Many operating systems, including Windows Vista and Mac OS X, include limited built-in screen reading ability as well.
+Many operating systems, including Windows and macOS, include built-in screen reading and voicing abilities as well.

 Open Source and free

 These products are free and their source code may be modified with few restrictions.

 - ATalker – ATutor, ATRC at University of Toronto

 - CliCk, Speak – CLC (Charles Chen)

 - MozBraille – Cedrik Chek, Mozdev

 - RoboBraille – RoboBraille Consortium